Genetically modified wheat: Escape of GM wheat seed

 In 1999, scientists in Thailand claimed they discovered glyphosate-resistant wheat in a grain shipment from the Pacific Northwest of the United States, though transgenic wheat had never been approved for sale and was only ever grown in test plots.
 No one could explain how the transgenic wheat got into the food supply.

 In May 2013, a strain of genetically engineered, glyphosate-resistant wheat was found on a farm in Oregon.
 Extensive testing confirmed the wheat as a variety – MON71800.
 The wheat had been developed by Monsanto, but never been approved or marketed after the company had tested it between 1998 and 2005.
 The unexplained presence of this type of wheat presents a problem to wheat growers when buyers demand GMO-free wheat.
 Japan subsequently suspended import of soft white wheat from the United States.

 A Kansas farmer sued Monsanto over the release, saying it had caused the price of wheat grown in the US to fall.

 Monsanto suggested that the presence of this wheat was likely an act of sabotage.
 On Jun 14, 2013, the USDA announced: "As of today, USDA has neither found nor been informed of anything that would indicate that this incident amounts to more than a single isolated incident in a single field on a single farm.
 All information collected so far shows no indication of the presence of GE wheat in commerce."
 As of August 30, 2013, while the source of the GM wheat remained unknown, Japan, South Korea, and Taiwan had all resumed placing orders, and the disruption of the export market was minimal.

 The investigation was closed in 2014 after the USDA Animal and Plant Health Inspection Service had exhausted all leads, but had not found any evidence that the wheat had entered commercial supply.

 In 2019, the USDA announced that genetically modified wheat plants engineered to resist Roundup were detected in an unplanted field in Washington state.

 Regulation

 The regulation of genetic engineering concerns the approaches taken by governments to assess and manage the risks associated with the development and release of genetically modified crops.
-Differences in the regulation of GM crops exist between countries, with some of the most marked differences occurring between the USA and Europe.
+Differences in the regulation of GM crops exist between countries, with some of the most marked differences occurring between the US and Europe.
 Regulation varies in a given country depending on the intended use of the products of the genetic engineering.
 For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.